-A statewide Known Sites Database (KSD) is maintained by the Alaska Fire Service and is the official record for site protection designations.
+A statewide Known Sites Database (KSD) is maintained in the Digital Atlas as the official record for site protection designations.
 The KSD identifies infrastructure, and cultural and natural resource sites throughout Alaska that may be threatened by wildfire.
 The dataset provides locations, descriptions, and jurisdictions, as well as direction regarding site protection priorities (see 3.3 Site Protection Designations).

-The statewide Known Sites Database is updated annually and the data are made available to fire managers through a password protected website in order to support wildland fire planning and decision-making (see Appendix F: Known Sites Update Procedures).
+The statewide Known Sites Database is updated annually and the data made available to fire managers through a password protected website in order to support wildland fire planning and decision-making (see Appendix F).
 The KSD is not available publicly due to the sensitive information contained within it.